mcdays94/cloudflare-booth-puzzle/README.md

 # Cloudflare Booth Puzzle System

+> **⚠️ Vibe Coding Experiment Disclaimer**
+> This project is a vibe coding experiment - built for fun, exploration, and learning.
+The code, architecture, documentation (including this README), and features were developed in an experimental, iterative manner.
+While functional, this should be considered a proof-of-concept rather than production-ready enterprise software.
+Use at your own discretion! 🚀

 A comprehensive Cloudflare Workers application for managing interactive puzzles at cybersecurity conferences.
 This system replaces traditional cardboard puzzles with a digital solution that includes puzzle display, attendee submission, and winner selection.

 ## Features